Field Types

 .all() %}

-{# -> Products made by ACME Labs and ACME Inc. across multiple product “types” #}
+{# -> Products made by ACME Labs and ACME Inc. across multiple product “types” with similar field layouts #}

-This example assumes you have multiple entry types in a “Products” section, each using a centrally-defined, generic “Product Details” field—but with the name changed to “Manufacturer” and handle changed to manufacturer.
+This example assumes you have multiple entry types in a “Products” section, each using a centrally-defined, generic “Product Details” field—one instance of which per layout using the name “Manufacturer” and handle manufacturer.

 # Conditions